 The Center filed a lawsuit in federal court on July 1, 2016 challenging all seven of the new abortion restrictions passed by the state of Louisiana in 2016.
 The laws were scheduled to take effect on August 1, however, under an agreement between the Plaintiffs and the State the enforcement of the laws has been delayed.
 On December 16, we filed an amended complaint in light of additional regulations enacted by the State.

 The State then filed several motions to dismiss the case.
-Following briefing and oral arguments, on November 16, 2017, the trial court ruled largely in the Plaintiffs\' favor, allowing almost all of the claims to proceed.
-A 14-day bench trial has been scheduled for September 3, 2019.
+Following briefing and oral arguments, on November 16, 2017, the trial court ruled largely in the Plaintiffs' favor, allowing almost all of the claims to proceed.